 Seems to be the new buzzword these days.
 It sounds like an excuse to me…

 This morning I was talking to a friend who is an immigrant from the UK and has spent 2/3’s of her life in Canada.
 This person is fully engaged in Canadian life, issues, politics.
-She is a . . . → Read More: Haters Gonna Hate…
+She is . . . → Read More: Haters Gonna Hate…

 Under the convenient cover of Rob Ford’s very public downward spiral this week, our governments, Provincial and Federal, have been busy dismantling our Public Trust.

 First comes the news that Christie Clark has miraculously come to an agreement with her pre-election nemisis Alison Redford on pipelines through BC.
-Even though none of . . . → Read More: Sell Out.
+Even though none . . . → Read More: Sell Out.
 End Game Edition.

 Dear Apologists and cheerleaders,